 Mary was a bit trepidatious in the beginning, but after her first “full throttle” run she decided the Mountain Coaster was one of her favorite things to do in Helen!

 For traditional German fare, check out Bodensee Restaurant, which is owned by Chef Aurel Prodan and his wife Doina (who worked in Bavarian restaurants for decades).

 We also love Hofbrauhaus, which offers an excellent outdoor patio overlooking the river and flies traditional German pretzels in from Munich weekly.

-For a more casual meal, there are the German-inspired dishes and killer views at Cafe International, delicious takeout sandwiches at the Old Sautee Store, and the extensive craft beer and burger menus of the ever-popular Bigg Daddys.
+For a more casual meal, there are the German-inspired dishes and killer views at Cafe International and the extensive assortment of craft beers and burgers at the ever-popular Bigg Daddys.

 Great breakfasts can be found at Hofer’s of Helen (baked goods and deli sandwiches), while Yonah Coffee and Betty’s Country Store offer some of the best biscuits in town.

 For fine dining in Helen, don’t miss Bernie’s Restaurant at the Nacoochee Valley Guest House.
 Led by a mother-daughter team, the kitchen at this cozy mountain inn churns out impeccable chef-inspired dishes and superbly crafted cocktails.
 If you’re looking for a special night out, this is the place!